About Microcurrent Therapy

 • Increased excretion of fluids through the kidneys

-• Lengthening the connective tissue, reducing or preventing formation of adhesion and reducing the danger of fibrosis
+• Lengthening the connective tissue, reducing or preventing adhesion formation, and reducing the danger of fibrosis

 Adenosine Triphosphate (ATP)

-ATP is considered by some biologists as the “currency of life.”
+Some biologists consider ATP as the “currency of life.”
 It is a dynamic reservoir of energy that is integral to the function of nearly every cell in the body.

 For instance, ATP is used in muscle contraction, protein biosynthesis, and nerve transmission.
-One of the exciting elements of microcurrent therapy is that research has shown that application of microamperes can increase the level of ATP production by up to 500%.
-This information can be found in the study by Cheng, et Al: “The Effects of Electric Current on ATP Generation, Protein Synthesis, and Membrane Transport in Rat Skin Clinical Orthopaedics and Related Research” #171, Nov/Dec.
+One of the exciting elements of microcurrent therapy is that research has shown that applying microamperes can increase ATP production by up to 500%.
+This information can be found in the study by Cheng et al.: “The Effects of Electric Current on ATP Generation, Protein Synthesis, and Membrane Transport in Rat Skin Clinical Orthopaedics and Related Research” #171, Nov/Dec.
 1982

-This is extremely important because at the site of an injury ATP supplies can often become diminished.
+This is important because ATP supplies can often become diminished at the site of an injury.
 Also, unlike other forms of electric therapy, microcurrent has a cumulative effect on ATP levels.

-Therefore, by applying microcurrent, ATP levels can be increased and in turn the body’s healing process accelerates.
+Therefore, by applying microcurrent, ATP levels can be increased, and the body’s healing process accelerates.

 Differs from TENS

-Based on FDA classification, Transcutaneous Electrical Nerve Stimulation (TENS) units covers the complete range of devices that use electrical current applied through the skin.
-However, traditional TENS units are in the milliamperage range, whereas microcurrent units are in the much lower microamperes range.
+Based on FDA classification, Transcutaneous Electrical Nerve Stimulation (TENS) units cover the complete range of devices that use electrical current applied through the skin.
+However, traditional TENS units are in the milliamperage range, whereas microcurrent units are in the lower microamperes range.

-Microcurrent devices start with a microampere (uA), which is one millionth of an amp, rather than a milliampere (mA), which is one thousandth of an amp.
+Microcurrent devices start with a microampere (uA), which is one-millionth of an amp, rather than a milliampere (mA), which is one-thousandth of an amp.
 The popular TENS units in the higher milliamperage range are commonly used as a prescription for pain control as an alternative to prescription drugs.
-The difference between typical TENS units and microcurrent units is that the use of milliamperes blocks pain signals to the brain, versus microamperes which provide pain relief and stimulates healing.
+The difference between typical TENS units and microcurrent units is that milliamperes block pain signals to the brain versus microamperes, which provide pain relief and stimulate healing.

-Microcurrent is very low-level of electrical current that operates in microamperes, and microcurrent therapy is the surface application of this current.
+Microcurrent is a very low level of electrical current that operates in microamperes, and microcurrent therapy is the surface application of this current.

 Using Microcurrent Therapy

-The variety of units and accessory electrodes available make it possible to customize treatments to match your needs – lenght of treatments, methods, frequency, etc. The following are just a few conditions microcurrent helps:
+The variety of units and accessory electrodes make it possible to customize treatments to match your needs – length of treatments, methods, frequency, etc. The following are just a few conditions microcurrent helps:

 • Annular, check, and suspensory ligament injuries